ssardor/agent-bounty-forge/README.md

 - Node.js (v16 or higher)
 - npm or yarn
-- A Web3 wallet (MetaMask recommended)
+- A TON wallet (Tonkeeper recommended)

 ## 🚀 Getting Started